 Before we jump into the full interview, here are a few key things that really stood out to me personally and which I hope will give you some better insight for your own projects…

-- 7 questions an agent has to ask when taking on a new artist
+- 7 questions a booking agent has to ask when signing a new artist

 - Obviously your music has to have a high level of emotion, technical ability and presence, but also very important: what’s your story?